-Apple Cheesecake Shortbread Cookies — the fantastic flavors of apple cheesecake in an easy to make slice and bake shortbread cookie!
+Apple cheesecake shortbread cookies present the fantastic flavors of apple cheesecake in an easy to make slice and bake shortbread cookie!

-Last year I brought apple crisp granola — wonderful granola with all the flavors of one of my favorite fall time desserts, apple crisp.
-It’s like eating dessert for breakfast.
-Or if you put it on top of ice cream…it’s like eating dessert..for dessert.
-Or breakfast.
-I won’t judge.
+Last year I brought apple crisp granola.
+It’s a wonderful granola recipe with all the flavors of one of my favorite autumn desserts, apple crisp.
+Apple crisp granola is like eating dessert for breakfast.
+If you put it on top of ice cream, it is dessert, especially if you add a drizzle of my bourbon caramel sauce.

-This year I brought shortbread cookies.
+For this year’s apple party, I decided to bring shortbread slice-and-bake cookies.
 Who doesn’t love cookies?
-These apple cheesecake shortbread cookies are unique, flavorful and full of the flavors of fall.
-The best part is the apple pieces scattered throughout and the crunchy walnuts around the edges.
+These apple cheesecake shortbread cookies are unique, flavorful, and full of the flavors of fall.
+You’ll love the bits of apple in every bite, and the crunchy walnuts around the edges.

-I use dried apples to make these cookies so they retain their crispness.
+The cookies are made with dried apples so they retain their crispness.
+Fresh apples would add too much moisture.
 Flavored with lots of cinnamon and nutmeg, the buttery cream cheese dough is easy to make.